 - For effortlessly carrying your board around, look for models featuring carry handles for easy transport.

 - If you’re looking to secure your gear, go for a board with attachment points.
+This is a good place to stow stuff, but if you do this make sure you have a waterproof backpack or other waterproof gear packs.
+It will probably get wet.

 - When we’re talking about deck pads, soft and grippy ones will ensure your paddling adventures are comfy, stable, and safe.